GeorgeGray97/level5-portfolio/creating-your-agency-site/_START-HERE-jobs-to-do-1.md

 #### Find some type and try it out.

-You might want to 'audition' some typefaces.
+You might want to 'audition' some typefaces in [google fonts](https://fonts.google.com/).
+There's also a list of [some of the best ones on Typewolf](https://www.typewolf.com/google-fonts).
 Watch the video for how to do it.
-Try some of your names in different typefaces.
+Try some of your agency names in different typefaces.
 What looks good?
 Sometimes you'll be lucky and the first thing you try will be perfect.
 Make a note of the typeface name so you can get the code for it later.

 #### Do you need a 'logo'?

 Sometimes the (slightly modified) type on its own might be enough - see Pentagram's branding above for an example.
 Sometimes a symbol can help communicate something about your group.
 What's important is to **get feedback early** from others in the group - don't spend five hours creating a beautiful logo on your own that the rest of the group rejects.
-Try ways of prototyping quickly (paper?) and ask each other's opinions.
+Try ways of prototyping quickly (on paper?) and ask each other's opinions.

 #### Sketch and experiment

-Start prototyping and bringing things together by sketching on paper or using something like [Figma](https://www.figma.com/).
+Start prototyping and bringing things together by sketching on paper or using something like [Figma](https://www.figma.com/), Photoshop or Illustrator.

 #### Colours